marcellodibello/AI-for-judges/index.md

 For additional information about Bayesian networks, you may have a look at:

 - Urbaniak and Di Bello, [Legal Probabilism][LP]
-- Di Bello, [A probabilistic analysis of cross-examination using Bayesian networks][C]
+- Di Bello, [A Probabilistic Analysis of Cross-examination Using Bayesian Networks][C]

 [SlidesNets]: https://www.marcellodibello.com/AI-for-judges/BayesNetsAIJudges.pdf
 [Bayes]: https://www.marcellodibello.com/AI-for-judges/BayesTheorem-handout.pdf